 Typically, the cover that gets back with your brand-new purchase will be a 4 section stiff foam filled cover that will divide in the center and go off both ends.

 Until it starts to get heavy.

-It’s not from rain, so having a taper will not make any distinction.
-In fact you might have it under a roof and the SwimSpa Cover will still get heavy.
+It’s not from rain, so having a taper won’t make any difference.
+In fact you could have it under a roof and the cover will still get heavy.

-The factor is the steam from the water.
-The molecules of steam are really small as they rise from the water surface.
-They make their way into the little cracks and crevices in the foam.
+The reason is the steam from the water.
+The molecules of steam are really little as they rise from the water surface.
+They make their method into the little cracks and crevices in the foam.

-Then as the steam cools it forms back into a liquid and ends up being trapped in the SwimSpa Cover
+Then as the steam cools it forms back into a liquid and ends up being caught in the cover.

-Covered with Sunbrella Marine material, these Lightweight SwimSpa Covers will not fade, or break down at the joints either.
-So if you own a swim spa, and you plan to keep using it everyday, SpaCap.com has the SwimSpa Cover for it.
+Covered with Sunbrella Marine fabric, these covers won’t fade, or fall apart at the joints either.
+So if you own a swim spa, and you intend to keep using it daily, SpaCap.com has the cover for it.

-If you’re not prepared to buy today, bookmark this website so you can find it once again when you’re all set!
+If you’re not all set to order today, bookmark this website so you can discover it once again when you’re prepared!